jchidley/mkdocs-material-test/docs/Pi/2022-07-17-Pi-as-iPad-Development-Machine.md

 Need to think about this one.
 It's like a router setup but not quite.

 usb0 as the DNS/DHCP/client interface?
 wlan0 as the WAN, or as a LAN?
-Is both possible or desireable?
+Is both possible or desirable?
 Do we need DHCP at all if it's a single machine being worked on?
 Routing?
 Probably want nftables
-do we want to bring up usb0 as the client interface and, if that's not availabe, wlan0 as an AP (access point)?
+do we want to bring up usb0 as the client interface and, if that's not available, wlan0 as an AP (access point)?

 Or wlan0 as Access Point but manual switching to `wpa_supplicant`?